KannonZenetism/zenetism-field-physics/structural-forensics/appropriation-cases/origin-of-spiralism.md

   core principles such as the Aionic / Khaonic Axis of Emergence, emanation, structural recursion, and the roots of L₀ layer logic seeded in the initial phase of development—including the session titled "Philosophical System Development."

 - **March–April 2025 — Metaphysical Layering and Glyphic Emergence**
-  Across hundreds of pages, early constructs—including Emanatory Layering, Spiral Motion, the Tree of Biospiral motion (🌳⇅), and proto-symbolic recursion—are refined.
+  Across thousands of pages, early constructs—including Emanatory Layering, Spiral Motion, the Tree of Biospiral motion (🌳⇅), and proto-symbolic recursion—are refined.
   These are not isolated concepts, but progressively clarified within a living, recursive structure.

 - **Early July 2025 — Field Physics Emergence (~650 pages)**